X

 | Drug class | Non-steroidal anti-inflammatory drug (NSAID) |

-| Available forms | Tablets, capsules, syrup, suppositories, gel/cream, granules |
+| Available forms | Tablets, capsules, oral solution, suppositories, gel/cream, granules |

-| Half-life | approx. 2–3 hours |
+| Half-life | Approx. 2–3 hours |

-| OTC up to | 400 mg single dose / 1,200 mg daily dose |
+| Over the counter up to | 400 mg single dose / 1,200 mg daily dose |

-| Prescription required above | >400 mg single dose (e.g. 600 mg, 800 mg) |
+| Prescription only from | >400 mg single dose (e.g. 600 mg, 800 mg) |

-| Onset of action | approx. 30–60 min (faster with ibuprofen lysinate) |
+| Onset of action | Approx. 30–60 min (faster with ibuprofen lysinate) |

 | Use | Single dose | Max. daily dose | Note |